-- a) The project is in a transit priority area; - b) The project is on an infill site; and - c) The project is residential, mixed-use residential, or an employment center.
+- a) The project is in a transit priority area. - b) The project is on an infill site. - c) The project is residential, mixed-use residential, or an employment center.

-The proposed project meets each of the above three criteria and thus, this checklist does not consider aesthetics or parking in determining the significance of project impacts under CEQA.3 Project elevations are included in the project description.
+The proposed project meets each of the above three criteria and, thus, this checklist does not consider aesthetics or parking in determining the significance of project impacts under CEQA.3 Project design details, including parking, are included in the project description.